mkoslacz/minimal-mistakes/_posts/2017-02-08-moviper--the-android-viper-library.markdown

 - `LoginPresenter` class
 - `LoginRouting` class

 It's a good time to stop now and discuss the responsibility distribution over these components.
-In a classical objc-viper we have a following division:
+In classical objc-viper we have a following division:

 >The main parts of VIPER are:
 >